VC – Digital Signal Processor

 The principle behind these algorithms is a mathematical feedback formula excited by external signals which self-oscillate as a damped tone.
 The type and harmonic content of the external signals these algorithms can react to is extremely wide and so are the tones that they can impart to a sound.

 The card contains six Karplus-Strong and two spring models.
-When fed with an external pulse or bursts of noise they self-oscillate, creating synthetic sounds similar to glass, springs, bells, and variety of string tones.
-When structured sounds like high pitched FM tones, drones, drum sounds and vocals pass through they get a harmonized type effect, frequently in an unexpected way.
+When fed with an external pulse or bursts of noise they self-oscillate, creating synthetic sounds similar to glass, springs, bells, and a variety of string tones.
+When structured sounds like high pitched FM tones, drones, drum sounds, and vocals pass through they get a harmonized-type effect, frequently with unexpected results.
 This card is anything but standard as it takes the natural “springy” artifacts of digital audio, and, instead of fighting to eliminate it, actually makes use of it as a new source of sound inside the modular.

 Numberz is a USB device that communicates with a software front-end (for PC) and can be used to download DSP programs and display text to blank, non-volatile cartridges for use with the Z-DSP.
 Numberz can also feed directly into the Z-DSP’s cartridge socket for real-time programming.

 – Download free Z-DSP programs from the web and “burn” them into cartridge.

 – Modify programs for new and interesting effects.